manishnagar/React-movie-search-app/README.md

 # react-movie-search-app
-This App is for Search Movie by name.
+1. This App is for Search Movie by name.
+2. if you click on movie poster whatever you search, you will get the movie details.